microbiome/microbiome/README.md

   * Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/microbiome-devel) (microbiome-devel@googlegroups.com)
   * [Star us on the Github page](https://github.com/microbiome/microbiome)

-Kindly cite this work as follows: Leo Lahti [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017). microbiome: Tools for microbiome analysis.
-R package version 0.99.91. http://microbiome.github.com

 ### Publications using the microbiome package

-The list is not exhaustive.
+**Kindly cite this work** as follows: Leo Lahti [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017). microbiome: Tools for microbiome analysis.
+R package version 0.99.91. http://microbiome.github.com or citing the references below if appropriate (the references introduce or take advantage of some of these methods).
+The list of publications is not exhaustive.
+Let us know if you know of further publications using the microbiome package; we are collecting these on the website.

 [Intestinal microbiome landscaping: Insight in community assemblage and implications for microbial modulation strategies](https://academic.oup.com/femsre/article/doi/10.1093/femsre/fuw045/2979411/Intestinal-microbiome-landscaping-insight-in#58802539).
 Sudarshan Shetty, Floor Hugenholtz, Leo Lahti, Hauke Smidt, Willem M de Vos, Antoine Danchin. _FEMS Microbiology Reviews_ fuw045, 2017.